silentDoc/processing_gfx/NoiseTheory/valuenoise.md

 <br/>

+I guess we could call this a "bicosine" interpolation :) .
 The bilinear intepolation can be easily understood with some visual support:

 <table style="width:100%">
     <tr>